bugs-free-zubair/bugs-free-zubair/README.md

 BSc On CSE Last year Student.

-- 🔭 Currently, I work as a project manager and full-stack developer. ...
+- 🔭 Currently, I work as a project manager and full-stack developer.
-- 👯 I’m looking to collaborate with web developer...
+- 👯 I’m looking to collaborate with web developer.
--    My favorite part of my job is helping people with their errors and problems,
+-    My favorite part of my job is helping people with their errors and problems.

 FELL FREE TO TALK ABOUT ERRORS || PROBLEMS.